 Noisy neighbours - what to do before selling your home?

-When it comes to selling a property, excessive noise from neighbours can be a problem.
-Noise issues can deter buyers and even affect the value of your property.
-If you intend to sell your property and have noisy neighbours - here's what you need to do first.
+Ongoing or even historical noise issues can affect the value of your property and deter buyers.
+If you intend to sell your property and have noisy neighbours - here's what you need to do.

-Arguments over noise are one of the most common neighbour disputes, with 60% of people in a recent survey complaining that loud neighbourly noises - from loud music to raised voices - had caused them irritation.
+Arguments over noise are one of the most common causes of neighbour disputes.
+In a recent study, 60% of people complained about noisy neighbours, citing anything from loud music to raised voices as a cause of irritation.

 You may be tempted not to mention the noisy neighbours to prospecting buyers, hoping that the neighbours are quiet during potential buyer viewings.
-However, failing to disclose noise problems could mean that a new owner takes legal action, demanding financial compensation from you.
+However, failing to disclose noise problems could mean the new owner taking legal action, against you.

 What do I need to declare?